Punk rock in Australia: 1979–1991

 The Quick and the Dead, who played in Perth during 1979-81, pioneered a sound closely related to Oi!.
 They attracted media attention resulting from the behaviour of some fans, including violence and the use of Nazi regalia.
 Some Brisbane punk rock bands prolonged their unique punk direction from the Seventies, that was in part due to Premier Joh Bjelke-Petersen's continued use of the Queensland Police against perceived threats to the government.

 The Boys Next Door, renamed the Birthday Party in 1980 and featuring Nick Cave, were pioneers in incorporating "darker" elements into their image, with connections to the genres of gothic rock, horror punk and deathrock.
 Other prominent examples included Brisbane bands Vampire Lovers and Mystery of Sixes.

 A fourth generation of bands, such as the Hard-Ons (from Sydney) and Exploding White Mice (from Adelaide), also emerged.
 Former members of the Celibate Rifles and Lime Spiders formed the Eastern Dark, a short-lived but well-regarded act.
 Australian hardcore punk acts also emerged, such as Massappeal, who began gigging in Sydney during 1985.
-Additionally, bands such as The Hellmen, Toys Went Berserk, Happy Hate me Nots, Bits of Kids and Wet Taxis existed in the latter half of the 1980's.
+Additionally, bands such as The Hellmen, Toys Went Berserk, Happy Hate me Nots, Bits of Kids and Wet Taxis existed in the latter half of the 1980s.

 From Brunswick emerged the smooth distorted sound of the Zorros with their single from Missing Link records "Too Young" reaching Number 3 in Radio RRR charts.
 The Zorros would play hard and fast and pack out many venues.